 To help raise funds for the Humane Society, which is a not-for-profit organisation, you may volunteer to work in the Claws It thrift shop or the Book Loft book store.

-To adopt from ODAAT you will need to get in contact with them and schedule a meet and greet with the dog you are interested in.
-If successful, a home check will be carried out, followed by an all equipment provided sleep over trial.
-If all goes well, you can sign the adoption papers and welcome your new pet into your home!
+To adopt from ODAAT you must contact them via email: info@odaat.ky or call (345) 917 8284 to schedule a meet and greet with the dog that you are interested in.
+If the meet and greet is successful, a home check will be carried out, followed by a sleep over trial (all equipment provided).
+If all goes well, you can sign the adoption papers and welcome a new pet into your home!

 Pet Stores